microsoft/azure_arc/README.md

 #### Azure Arc enabled Servers - Day-2 Scenarios & Use-Cases

 Once you have server resources projected into Azure with Azure Arc, you can start to use native Azure tooling to manage the servers as native Azure resources.
-The following guides show examples of using Azure management tools such as resource tags, Azure Policy, Log Analytics, and more with Azure Arc servers.
+The following guides show examples of using Azure management tools such as resource tags, Azure Policy, Log Analytics, and more with Azure Arc enabled servers.

 * [Tagging and querying server inventory across multiple clouds using Resource Graph Explorer](azure_arc_servers_jumpstart/docs/arc_inventory_tagging.md)